ReactiveSets/toubkal/README.md

-parse_documentation()               | Emit documentation items from parsed "comments" attribute acorn()                             | Parse javascript "content" attribute using the acorn library process_variables()                 | Gets command line arguments, environment variables, and more application_loop()                  | Processes an application from a dataflow of components and input dataflows. database_cache()                    | Cache for an entire database from schema cache()                             | Stateful and lazy pipelet query_updates()                     | Emit query updates from pipelet
+parse_documentation()               | Emit documentation items from parsed "comments" attribute acorn()                             | Parse javascript "content" attribute using the acorn library process_variables()                 | Gets command line arguments, environment variables, and more database_cache()                    | Cache for an entire database from schema cache()                             | Stateful and lazy pipelet query_updates()                     | Emit query updates from pipelet